awslabs/unicornflix/documentation/Backend.md

     </pre>

-1. Now, we are gpomg to add the amplify video module to the project.
+1. Now, we are going to add the amplify video module to the project.
     * `amplify video add`
 1. Follow the prompts as shown below.
 We'll be building in a basic content management system (CMS) as part of our video-on-demand (VOD) platform.
 <pre>